smarsou/rag-chatbot/README.md

 Flask REST API developed following the official documentation for a production-ready application.
 The project demonstrates:

 - Modular architecture using Blueprints.
-- Integration with OpenAI's API for processing user requests securely and efficiently.
+- Integration with a custom LLM API for processing user requests.
-- Implementation of request limits and input validation to ensure stability and security.
+- Implementation of request limits and input validation.

 ## RAG